rmhcovid/screentool/README.md

 TODO - Modifying for your organisation

-Screentool requires a recent version of [REDCap](https://projectredcap.org/software/) which includes the *Alerts and Notifications Function*.
+The REDCap project **will need to be modified** before you use it.

-The REDCap project *will need to be* be modified before you use it.
+You **must** change the email, phone and sms notifications before running.

-You **must** change the sms, phone and email alert notifications before running.
+To make the most of the tool a dedicated SMS to email gateway should be set up.
+Twilio provides good REDCap intergration.
+Other providers should work (eg. ClickSend, SMSGLobal etc) but are untested.

 ## Documentation